April 23rd 2019

 2. Take care in icy conditions

 Planning your route will also ensure a greater degree of certainty and safety too.
 “There are the obvious risks with icy/snowy weather where slipping or tripping may occur, so even more reason to have good shoes and know your route well in order to avoid any hazardous areas,” says Dr Burdon.
 “In dark conditions, wearing some fluorescent clothing is vital.
-There is evidence that most pedestrians are injured between 3 and 6pm in the winter months, so it is always vital that you keep visible to others and to traffic.”
+There is evidence that most pedestrians are injured between three and 6 pm in the darker months, so it is always vital that you keep visible to others and to traffic.”

 “When it is icy and slippy out, try not to be deterred, but instead activate your core well before you leave, work on some plank variations and some cross body slow bicycle crunches.
 By doing this, you will have made your body a little more stable and it will possibly come to your rescue to stop you from slipping over.”